I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_drive_layout_information_mbr.md

 ## Members

+`CheckSum`

 `Signature`

 Specifies the disk signature value, which uniquely identifies the disk.

 ## Remarks
 This structure contains the drive layout information that is specific to a drive with a Master Boot Record partition.
 It is contained within the <a href="..\ntdddisk\ns-ntdddisk-_drive_layout_information_ex.md">DRIVE_LAYOUT_INFORMATION_EX</a> structure.

 ## Requirements
 | &nbsp; | &nbsp; |